Isiah Carey: Outtake

 As a general assignment reporter in Arkansas, Carey often reported from remote and rural locations throughout the state.
 Reporting on the death of an adult chaperone at a football game at Augusta High School in 1996, Carey did several "stand-ups" to use in his story.
 During one of these stand-ups, a grasshopper flew into his mouth.
 Carey lost his composure and launched into a profanity-filled tirade about his hay fever, in a high-pitched Southern accent that contrasted with the deep voice and affirmative tone he normally uses on camera.

 Although the bad take was never broadcast by the station, it was uploaded to YouTube in 2008 and became an internet phenomenon.
 The video was played on Jimmy Kimmel Live, ET and was featured on Howard Stern.
 It is also listed as one of the top viewed videos in any one day in Germany, Australia, Canada, the United Kingdom, Ireland, India, New Zealand, Mexico and France.
 In February 2009, the video was uploaded on Facebook and continues to receive thousands of hits a day, and two Carey Fanclubs have been established.
 The outtake was also parodied in the season two, episode 16 of The Cleveland Show, "The Way the Cookie Crumbles".
 In 2011, Carey was the subject of a "Web Redemption" on Tosh.0.
 An excerpt of the outtake was used in Michael Cera's 2014 album True That in the beginning seconds of the song "Moving In".

 Personal life

 Arrest

 Carey was arrested in October 2018 for driving while intoxicated in Montgomery County, Texas.
 The Houston Chronicle reported that his vehicle was swerving on the road, and authorities saw numerous indicators that Carey was intoxicated after performing a traffic stop.
 Carey later apologized for the incident in social media posts.
+During the early morning hours of February 7, 2025 Carey was arrested in Montgomery County, Texas due to a second DWI offense.